chaos-polymtl/lethe/doc/source/examples/cfd-dem/square-fluidized-bed/square-fluidized-bed.rst

 - Solvers: ``cfd_dem_coupling_3d``
 - Three-dimensional problem
 - Displays the selection of models and physical properties.
-- Simulates aa solid-gas fluidized bed.
+- Simulates a solid-gas fluidized bed.

 Location of the examples